MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - In the Teams PowerShell Module version 3.0.0 or later, the output format of Policies has now changed from String to JSON type UserPolicyDefinition.

-- Filtering for null polices: Admins need to query for null polices by including an empty value.
+- Filtering for null polices: Admins can query for users that do not have any policies assigned (null polices) by including an empty value in the query.
 E.g., Get-csonlineuser -filter "TeamsMeetingBroadcastPolicy -eq ' ' "